drporges/main/w2d2/assignment/space.md

 Once you've figured out the basics, it's up to you to make the game you want, but remember, START SIMPLE.
 Break the problem down as far as you can and don't move on until the smallest piece works.
 Pseudocoding is important!

-You may want to start with defining the necessary Objects and their poperties(also called keys).
+You may want to start with defining the necessary Objects and their properties (also called keys).
 You can use the whiteboard or some paper.

 #### Build a game of battling alien spaceships using Javascript.